-- (1) These regulations may be cited as The Chartered Certified Accountants' Complaints and Disciplinary Regulations 2014, and shall come into force on 1 January 2014. - (2) These regulations shall apply to all persons who are subject to bye-laws 8 to 11 or who otherwise agree to be bound by them. - (3) These regulations may be amended by resolution of the Council.
+- (1) These regulations may be cited as The Chartered Certified Accountants' Complaints and Disciplinary Regulations 2014.
+These regulations as amended shall come into force on 1 January 2016. - (2) These regulations shall apply to all persons who are subject to bye-laws 8 to 11 or who otherwise agree to be bound by them. - (3) These regulations may be amended by resolution of the Council.